 No matter if your account is in credit or in debt, there will be no change to your account and the balance will be transferred over to your new provider.

 4) Will I have to pay more with the new supplier?

 If you’re on a fixed-rate tariff, your Engie UKrates will remain unchanged until the end of the contract.

 If you’re on one of Engie’s variable tariffs, your rates will either remain the same or decrease at the time of transfer.
-On a variable tariff, there is the likely chance that your rates will increase in the future.
+On a variable tariff, there is a chance that your rates could either decrease or increase in the future.
 We recommend registering for a fixed-rate tariff.